hands-on-aws-cdk-book/hands-on-aws-cdk-book-projects/README.md

 # Hands on AWS CDK Book Projects

-This repository contains all project components, tutorials, and final project outputs for the Hands on AWS CDK book by Sam Ward Biddle and Kyle T. Jones, and published by O'Reilly.
+This repository contains all project components, tutorials, and final project outputs for the Hands on AWS CDK book by Sam Ward Biddle and Kyle T. Jones, published by O'Reilly Media.

 ## Table of Contents